insightsengineering/cardx/tests/testthat/_snaps/ard_categorical_max.md

     Code
       ard_categorical_max(dplyr::mutate(cards::ADAE, AESOC = factor(AESOC, levels = character(
         0))), variables = AESOC, id = USUBJID, by = TRTA)
-    Message
-      * Removing 1191 rows from `data` with NA or NaN values in "TRTA" and "AESOC" columns.
     Condition
       Error in `ard_categorical_max()`:
       !
 Factors with empty "levels" attribute are not allowed, which was identified in column "AESOC".